 In addition, a stamp duty exemption is available on the sale, transfer or other disposition of qualifying IP.

-The Knowledge Development Box (KDB) allows companies to avail of a 6.25% tax rate on profits arising on certain IP assets.
-This rate is to change to 10% subject to Commencement Order.
+The Knowledge Development Box (KDB) allows companies to avail of a 10% tax rate on profits arising on certain IP assets.

 See the sections on IP and KDB for further details.

 Withholding Taxes